labri-progress/SGX-DCAP-Quote-Generation-Dockerfile/RemoteAttestation/README.md

 It is an adaptation to DCAP of [intel/sgx-ra-sample](https://github.com/intel/sgx-ra-sample).

 A Dockerfile is provided that allows to easily launch the different components of the sample:
+- `./build_and_run_bootstrap_service.sh` launches the bootstrap service that initializes the provisioning service.
 - `./build_and_run_provisioning_service.sh` launches the server that listens to Remote Attestation requests.
 - `./build_and_run_aesm.sh` launches the AESM services used by the client (manage the generation of the quote)
 - `./build_and_run_client.sh` launches the client that sends a request to the server to be remotely attested.